"I had anxiety attacks"

 Sounds a bit like a miracle cure.
 Is that scientific?

-Marius Krämer, Founder
+Marius Krämer, founder

 What did you put it down to?

-At the time, I was running twelve hours, 14 hours a day at work, then on weekends.
+Back then, I was running twelve hours, 14 hours a day at work, and then at the weekend.
 But was that productive at all?
 As a founder, you always believe that you have to work as much as possible.
-But founders have to accept: It's sometimes OK not to be productive.
-And that has to apply to the team as well.
-Unlike the founders, they don't have a 40 or 50 percent stake in the company, but they're often expected to work as if that were the case.
-But no matter what the "hustle culture" is in the startup scene, I can't expose the team to that kind of risk.
-So as a stone-cold corporate person, maybe I could, but as a human being, I don't want to.
+But founders have to accept that: It's sometimes OK not to be productive.
+And that must also apply to the team.
+Unlike the founders, they don't have a 40 or 50 percent stake in the company, but they are often expected to work as if that were the case.
+But no matter what "hustle culture" applies in the start-up scene, I can't expose the team to that kind of risk.
+So as an ice-cold company I might be able to, but as a person I don't want to.

-Marius Krämer, Founder
+Marius Krämer, founder

-'The first step was certainly to first accept the situation and talk about it openly with my co-founder.
-Then we changed our expectations of the team.
-Just because I put my health at risk by overworking myself, I can't expect that of my team.
-That's why today it's perfectly OK with us if someone says, 'I can't concentrate right now, my back is bothering me, or I have an anxiety condition.
-I'm not working now, I'm going to the bouldering gym.'
-Then he or she does the work either later in the evening when she's feeling better or maybe not until the next day, and we as founders think that's fine.
-I mean, why should I be against that?
-It doesn't do me any good if he or she sits in the office and can't get anything done.
+The first step was certainly to accept the situation and talk about it openly with my co-founder.
+We then changed our expectations of the team.
+Just because I put my health at risk by overworking myself doesn't mean I can expect the same from my team.
+That's why it's perfectly OK for us today if someone says: 'I can't concentrate right now, my back is hurting or I have anxiety.
+I'm not working now, I'm going to the bouldering hall'.
+Then he or she does the work either later in the evening when they feel better or maybe not until the next day and we as founders think that's fine.
+I mean, why should I be against it?
+It's no use to me if he or she sits in the office and doesn't get anything done.
 Two productive hours later are much more worthwhile.

 Does this rule always apply?

-It turns everything upside down.
+It turns everything on its head.

 Marius Krämer on asynchronous working